 I’m afraid to ruin my credit …

 First off, you can always rebuild your credit score.
 It will not be reported that you joined a debt relief program unless you decide to use consumer credit counseling.
 Indiana residents are also provided free credit repair on the debt validation program.
-The credit repair would be for any debts that are proven to be invalid because once invalidated the collection agency can no longer legally report the debt to each credit reporting agency.
-Additionally, you are provided an installment type loan for the purpose of establishing new positive payment history.
+The credit repair would be for any debts that are proven to be invalid because once invalidated; the collection agency can no longer legally report the debt to each credit reporting agency.
+Additionally, you are provided an installment type loan to establish a new positive payment history.
 By showing a positive payment history, that’s how you can improve your credit score.

 I can’t afford to pay high up-front fees …

 The programs offered through Golden Financial Services offer you an immediate reduction in monthly payments, no out of pocket or up-front fee.
 Even with debt settlement, your creditors won’t get paid each month, but you will have one low monthly payment.
-You can choose to become debt free in 12 months, 24 months, 36 months or even 48 months if you’re in need of the lowest possible monthly payment.
+You can choose to become debt free in 12 months, 24 months, 36 months, or even 48 months if you need the most down possible monthly payment.

 What if the plan doesn’t work and I get ripped off?